Sidi Khelifa archaeological site

 The archaeological site of Sidi Khelifa is a rural town located around the mausoleum of the eponymous patron saint who founded it in the 19th century.
 This town was the subject of an original experiment in the mid-1980s: an extension using ancestral architectural techniques and exclusively using local materials.
-(Have)
+(To have)

 The town adjoins an ancient site: Pheradi Majus.
 The unearthed remains date from the 2nd and 3rd centuries.
 These are, in particular, the triumphal door – intact – which gives access to the forum lined with commercial premises, a nymphaeum where water welled up from a spring, a Capitoline temple, thermal baths, etc.